cistools/collocate/README.md

         longitude  (obs) float64 -0.7 0.2 3.0
     Dimensions without coordinates: obs

-    # Do the collocation to find the mean value of the data with 500km of each sample point
+We can perform a collocation to find the mean value of the data with 500km of each sample point like so

     >>> collocate(points, da, h_sep=500)

     <xarray.Dataset>